 - Potentially some basic tools, like flowcharts for mapping processes, and how to reduce waste (the basics of Lean)

 If you can get it for free (or virtually free) then I think it’s worth it on a personal level; it gives you a little insight into Six Sigma and lets you know whether it’s for you.
-If it’s part of a company roll out though, it’s too low a level, and I’d recommend the yellow belt be used instead.
+If it’s part of a company roll out though, it’s too low a level, and I’d recommend the yellow belt be used instead, as this will let you get involved on projects, and really see if Six Sigma is for you.

 Given the length of the course (short), it should be relatively easy to pick up a White Belt certification, either through your workplace or online.
-There’s currently a free white belt course and exam from the Aveta Business Institute.
+There’s currently a free white belt course and exam from the Aveta Business Institute, which is where I took my White Belt course.